 RNOISE was used to estimate the L{Amax}, and SEL contours for Starship landings at LC-39A and LZ-1.
-The potential for land landings of Starship at LC-39A will require additional analysis to fully assess the potential impacts to NASA programs, facilities, personnel and operations..
-The 90 dB L{Amax} contour stays within the CCAFs and KSC properties although residents of Titusville may notice levels between 70 and 80 dB L{Amax}.
+Prior to implementation of the Starship/Super Heavy, additional analyses would be performed for each landing location to ascertain flight safety risks to KSC and CCAFS programs, facilities, personnel and operations.
+Risks must be satisfactorily mitigated below significance thresholds in order to approve the landing location The 90 dB L{Amax} contour stays within the CCAFs and KSC properties although residents of Titusville may notice levels between 70 and 80 dB L{Amax}.
 Parts of Titusville, Merritt Island, and Cape Canaveral may be exposed to SELs higher than 100 dB.
 Compared with Starship/Super Heavy launch noise levels, Starship landing noise levels are considerably lower reflecting the much lower total engine thrust used for landing operations.
 The estimated DNL 65 dB contour for a projected 24 annual Starship landing operations at LC-39A and LZ-1 (80% daytime and 20% nighttime) are located within the CCAFS and KSC properties (Figure 3-3 and Figure 3-4).